-This action is instantaneous.
+Caution - This action is instantaneous.
 No commit is required, and a deleted zone cannot be reverted.

 Display information about the current configuration or the global resource properties zonepath, autoboot, and pool.
 If a resource type is specified, display information only about resources of that type.
 In the resource scope, this subcommand applies only to the resource being added or modified.

 Verify current configuration for correctness.
 Ensure that all resources have all of their required properties specified.

 Commit current configuration from memory to stable storage.
 Until the in-memory configuration is committed, changes can be removed with the revert subcommand.
 A configuration must be committed to be used by zoneadm.
 This operation is attempted automatically when you complete a zonecfg session.
 Because only a correct configuration can be committed, the commit operation automatically does a verify.